celoyd/potato/tools/allow-list/readme.md

 Depending on your interests, desire to avoid water and clouds, and so on, you will of course want to make your own weighting formula.
 The dimensions are designed so that you can add, average, or multiply them, with positive weights, and select the highest scores as the best images.
 It may also be helpful to add nonlinearity, because there’s no absolute scale defined here; in some dimension, for some purpose, you may consider a 2 much more or much less than half as good as a 4.

 The one big gotcha is to make sure you’re filtering for WV-{2,3} satellites (assuming that’s what you want).
 Their CIDs start with 103 and 104, which looks like a typo but is not.
-My impression from public information as of 2025-02-03 is that the Legion series will have a very similar sensor to the WV-{2,3} generation and its CIDs will start with 2, but I could easily have misunderstood or missed something.
+My impression from public information as of 2025-02-03 is that the Legion series has a very similar sensor to the WV-{2,3} generation and its CIDs will start with 2, but I could easily have misunderstood or missed something.

 A formula that I’ve used is the product $w\times l\times s$ of three adjusted versions of the rating rubrics,